Last updated on December 23rd, 2024 at 11:15 am

 Customizing Your Abstract

-Here are some additional strategies to elevate your abstract from good to great:
+Here are some additional strategies to elevate your abstract from good to great by understanding the type of abstract you must compose:

 3. Embrace Clarity Over Jargon: While some technical terms are inevitable in specific fields, avoid overwhelming your readers with overly complex jargon.
 Focus on using clear and concise language that effectively communicates your research.